 Birthdays only come around once a year, so you may as well celebrate them in style.
-One way to show your loved one how much you care is with a thoughtful birthday card that’s bursting with personality.
+One way to show your loved one how much you care is with a thoughtful greeting card that’s bursting with personality.
 Here are 10 adult birthday card ideas that will guarantee plenty of warm and fuzzy feelings.

 When you’re a kid, every birthday is a big deal.
 The bigger and brighter, the better!
-But as we graduate into adulthood, finding the perfect age-appropriate birthday card that is equal parts chic, funny and unique can be a tricky balance to achieve.
+But as we graduate into adulthood, finding the perfect age-appropriate birthday card that is equal parts chic, funny, and unique can be a tricky balance to achieve.

 Popular for their vintage feel, letterboards are a great idea to adapt into a birthday card format.
 Simple, bright, and personalized, a letterboard-inspired card is an easy way to create a card that’s appropriate for any age.